futfetish/discopMONO/README.md

-`node start.js` for start application
+`node start.js` to launch the application